TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 The heat pump uses its own temperature and pressure sensors to determine when a defrost is needed.
 The impact of ice built up is also visible in reduced performance.

 I saw my first defrost cycle on Nov 17 when the temperature was below 4°C all day.
-On cold days, there were usually one or two defrosts during the day, with more overnight.
+On cold days there were usually one or two defrosts during the day, with more overnight.
 At the coldest point, on the morning of Nov 19, there were three defrosts, one every two hours.

 {% include candid-image.html src="/assets/images/home-assistant/defrost-cycle.png" alt="Defrost Cycle" %}